laboon/ebook/text/10_what_is_software_testing.md

 ## Verification and Validation

 Software testing also involves ensuring that the right software was created.
-Imagine the following conversation between a tester and a customer:
+Imagine the following conversation between a project manager and a customer:

-_Tester:_ "I've gone over the product with a fine-toothed comb.
+_Project Manager:_ "I've gone over the product with a fine-toothed comb.
 This cryptography engine is absolutely bulletproof, incredibly fast, and uses 8,192-bit encryption - your secrets will be safe for a trillion years."

 _Customer:_ "Actually, I just wanted to play solitaire."